tstarrlab/SARS-CoV-2-RBD_Omicron_MAP_S2V29/README.md

 The effects of mutations on antibody binding to the SARS-CoV-2 RBD in Wuhan-Hu-1 and Omicron BA.2 backgrounds.

-Study and analysis by Tyler Starr, Ashley Taylor, and coauthors.
+Study and analysis by Tyler Starr, Will Foreman, Ashley Taylor, and coauthors.

+Find the published study [here](https://www.cell.com/cell/fulltext/S0092-8674(24)01084-5).

 ## Summary of workflow and results